mvanorder/multiform/README.md

 ### Requirements

-* jQuery - only tested on version 3.2.1 sofar, older versions will most likely work, but I'm unsure how old
+* jQuery 1.4.3 or greater
-* Bootstrap - This is only for styling the buttons, you can do so otherwise, but the button classes match bootstrap v3 standards.
+* Bootstrap - This is only for styling the buttons, you can optionally style them with custom stylesheets.
+The button classes match bootstrap v3 standards.

+*Note:* Bootstrap complains if jQuery is below version 1.9.1, however this plugin only uses bootstrap's CSS.

 ### Usage